 If you have Bluetooth compatible hearing aids, you can connect to your devices with a few simple steps.
 Here are some general set-up instructions for pairing your iPhone with your hearing aids.

 When you get used to making hearing aids a part of your routine, they can be quite easy to care for.

-Moisture and earwax buildup are the two biggest reasons for repairs on hearing devices, so cleaning them regularly can save a lot of hassle.
+Moisture and earwax buildup are the two biggest reasons for repairs on hearing aids, so cleaning them regularly is important.
 The best (and the easiest) way to do this is by purchasing a cleaning and drying kit.
 Putting your devices into the kit at night will remove moisture while also killing germs and bacteria.
 You can also use a clean, gentle cloth to wipe excess dust and earwax off.

 When you have untreated hearing loss, your brain gets accustomed to its current hearing ability.
 It forgets what it's like to hear at a normal volume.
 For this reason, sounds can seem startlingly loud or unnatural when you first start using hearing aids.
 However, this doesn't last long.
 The more you use your new devices, the more quickly your brain can readjust and define a "new" normal.